 Ms Diana Modeste – Dale Class Teaching Assistant

-Ms Modeste has worked in the Education Sector for 25 years and is very excited to be joining us at Kilburn Grange School as a Teaching Assistant.
+Ms Modeste has worked in the Education Sector for 25 years and is very excited to be part of Kilburn Grange School as a Teaching Assistant.
 As a mother of four, Diana has extensive experience in key areas of understanding and nurturing children.
-She will use these skills to help the individual requirements of the children as she starts her role at KGS.
+She uses these skills to help the individual requirements of the children.

-Miss Tracy Green – Cliff Class Teaching Assistant
+Miss Tracy Green – Cove Class Teaching Assistant

 Miss Green was a registered child minder who supported teenage mums and children who were cared for by their grandparents.
 Realising that she had a particular gift for supporting children, Tracy became a welfare assistant, then teaching assistant.
-With over 10 years of experience, Tracy decided that she would like a new challenge and has joined Ms Aikman in Lake Class where she supports the learning needs of all the pupils.
+With over 10 years of experience, Tracy decided that she would like a new challenge and has where she supports the learning needs of all the pupils.

-Ms Pooja Shah – 1:1 LSA, Cove Class
+Ms Pooja Shah – 1:1 LSA, Heath Class

 Pooja Shah has been working in education for over 10 years with children with special needs, in particular autism.
 She has worked with children with autism in many different environments; in the home, in special schools, in mainstream schools and in the community.

-Ms Konstantina Giachnaki – Extended Schools & PE Specialist
+Ms Konstantina Giachnaki – Sports Coach and P.E.
+Specialist

 Ms Alison Thomas – Office Manager